thinkshout/thinkshout/_case_studies/realizing-democracy.md

   - intro-title: Results
     intro-text: |
       Key players engaged with the site and the content surrounding the event.
-There was a lot of activity the weeks before and after the flagship event on Twitter, Facebook and via email.
+The activity that was happening before the flagship event was sustained afterwards through Twitter, Facebook, and email.

 cs-sections:
   - section-description: |